prg-grp/website/_pages/teaching.md

 ## Theses

-We offer Bachelor's and Master's theses for computer science students at HSG and TU Darmstadt.
+We offer Bachelor's and Master's theses for computer science students at the University of St. Gallen.
 All topics are close to our ongoing research, allowing you to work on hot topics and to gain deeper insight into the field and our work.